vippsas/vipps-partner/partner-keys.md

   merchants, you are _already_ using partner keys.
 * You _must not_
   use partner keys if the merchants can, in any way, see or access the API keys.
   That would be security problem that would make it possible for someone to act on behalf of all your merchants.
 * Partner keys only work in the production environment.
-In the [test environment](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/developer-resources/test-environment), you must merchant API keys.
-If you are not a Vipps merchant and do not have these keys, you will need to use the merchant keys belonging to one of your merchants.
+In the [test environment](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/developer-resources/test-environment), you must use the merchant's API keys.
+  If you are not a Vipps merchant in the production environment and do not have these keys, you will need to use the merchant keys belonging to one of your merchants.
 * Vipps can not send the merchant's API keys to you.
 You must get them from the merchant in a secure way (if partner keys are not used).
   See:
   [Getting started: Get credentials](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/vipps-getting-started#get-credentials) for more details.